ds10/lak-uxapi/README.md

 It takes TSV (tab seperated files), converts to xAPI according to a template, and sends to a learning records store.

+# Prerequisites #
+Either from apt or pip or similar, you will need
+- requests
+- dateutil
+- pytz

 # Running #

 This uses Python 2.6+  (may work on older)